1963 North Indian Ocean cyclone season: Depression Six

+This tropical depression moved from east to west.

 Depression Seven

+This tropical depression moved from east to west.

 Deep Depression Eight

 Heavy rains from the storm triggered severe flooding that killed at least 200 people.
+The storm moved from east to west.

 Deep Depression Nine

 At least 15 people were killed by flooding triggered by the depression in Orissa.
+The storm was formerly in the Western Pacific as an unnamed CMA tropical depression.

 Depression Ten

 Some loss of life was reported in East Pakistan.

 Cyclonic Storm Eleven

-Very Severe Cyclonic Storm Twelve
+Very Severe Cyclonic Storm Twelve-Fourteen

 Significant damage and flooding took place in India, with some loss of life reported.
+The storm was classified under two different designations, but was reanalyzed to be one system.